-Research shows supplementing with creatine can double your strength and lean muscle gains when compared to training alone (3).
+Creatine It’s a fundamental supplement in the bodybuilding and fitness communities.
+Research shows supplementing with creatine can double your strength and lean muscle gains compared to training alone (

-This article takes a detailed look at the effects of creatine on strength, power and muscle mass.
+This article looks at the effects of creatine on strength, power, and muscle mass.

 Adenosine triphosphate (ATP) is the most basic form of energy in your body’s cells.
 It plays a fundamental role in metabolism and muscle function.